Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a mount target in each Availability Zone of the VPC Use the mount target to mount the EFS file system on the Instances in the respective
 Availability Zone.

 ### A compliance team requires all administrator passwords tor Amazon RDS DB instances to be changed at toast annually.
-Which solution meets this requirement in the MOST operationally efficient manned
+Which solution meets this requirement in the MOST operationally efficient manned?

 - [x] Store the database credentials in AWS Secrets Manager Configure automate rotation for the secret every 365 days.
 - [ ] Store the database credentials as a parameter in the RDS parameter group Create a database trigger to rotate the password every 365 days.